 The Transmission Owners maintain and operate transmission systems comprised of facilities that vary significantly in age, with some installed 100 years ago.
 Transmission assets are designed and put in service based on industry and Transmission Owner standards and practices at the time of design and installation.
-However, transmission system design, common industry practice, and company practices have necessarily evolved over time.
-Each Transmission Owner must remain in compliance with current NERC standards and regional standards set by NPCC and ISO-NE.
-Assets also must be monitored to verify compliance with applicable safety codes.
+However, transmission system design, common industry practice, and company practices have necessarily evolved over time and many standards and codes include legacy clauses.
+Full compliance with current versions of some standards and codes is typically required only during a major modification or replacement of a facility or component of a facility, though the specific requirements vary by standard or code.
+Each Transmission Owner must also remain in compliance with current NERC standards and regional standards set by NPCC and ISO-NE.